Wayne Cilento: A Chorus Line and Broadway

 As a member of the original cast, the role of Mike, the short, athletic and aggressive dancer, was based on Cilento's own personality.
 He introduced the song "I Can Do That", although the specific story was actually that of another performer, Sammy Williams.
 One of the larger roles in the show, he was a standout and received much attention at the time.
 During the development of the show, the creators also toyed with Cilento having a second solo titled "Joanne" about his first crush on a girl (done in a Gene Kelly-style dance), and appearing as a backup dancer for Cassie's nightclub act, which was later cut.
 Along with the rest of the cast, he is featured on the iconic marketing materials for the show, and he won the Theater World Award for ensemble in 1976.

-His next project was the ill-fated The Act with Liza Minnelli, but he made a stunning return in Bob Fosse's dance revue, Dancin'.
+His next project was The Act with Liza Minnelli, followed by a stunning turn in Bob Fosse's dance revue, Dancin'.
 This intensive dance concert-style show earned Cilento his first Tony nomination for Best Featured Actor in a Musical.
-Cilento enthused.
-"In A Chorus Line, people were standing around talking about dancing, here we were actually dancing!"
+"In A Chorus Line”, Cilento enthused, “people were standing around talking about dancing, here we were actually dancing!"
 He appeared in Fosse's next project Big Deal, as well as the Frank Loesser revue Perfectly Frank, and the lead in the tour of the Jack Cole musical Jack.
 He also had a small role in the film Annie with Ann Reinking and Pamela Blair.

 In this period, he was featured in more than 100 national commercials, including spots for VISA, Dr Pepper, Burger King, McDonald's, Kmart, and Dairy Queen.